-PCB'S (Polychlo PCB'S (Polychlorinated biphenyls) Some people wh Some people who drink water containing PCB's in excess of the MCL over many years could experience changes in their skin, problems with their thymus gland, ir thymus gland, immune deficiencies or nervous system difficulties, and may have an increased risk of getting cancer Violation Type Violation Begin Violation End olation End Violation Explanation Monitoring 1/1/2020 12/31/2022 We failed to test for the contaminant and period indicated.
-Because of this failure, we Routine Major cannot be sure of the quality of our drinking water during this period.
-Testing has now been completed and the results are within the required parameters.
+Haloacetic Acids (HAA5) Some people wh Some people who drink water containing PCB's in excess of the MCL over many years have an increased risk of getting cancer.
+Violation Type Violation Begin Violation End Violation Explanation Monitoring, 1/1/2023 12/31/2023 We failed to test for the contaminant and period indicated.
+Because of this failure, we Routine (DPB), cannot be sure of the quality of our drinking water during this period.
+Testing has now been Major completed and the results are within the required parameters.

-IRON (State Only) Excessive iron in water may cause staining of laundry and plumbing fixtures and mat accumulate as deposits in the distribution system.
-Violation Type Violation Begin Violation End Violation Explanation MCL Average 1/1/2022 3/31/22 We have increased our corrosion control and are in the planning stages of installing an iron filter.
-MCL Average 4/1/22 6/30/22 We have increased our corrosion control and are in the planning stages of installing an iron filter.
+IRON (State Only) Excessive iron in water may cause staining of laundry and plumbing fixtures and may accumulate as deposits in the distribution system.
+Violation Type Violation Begin Violation End Violation Explanation Monitoring, 4/1/2023 6/30/2023 We we're aware of our quarterly sample being over the MCL set by the state of Illinois but Routine, the lab didn't upload a copy of our confirmation sample results.
+Major